 The Effect of Lifetime Leases on Condo Value

-If you are converting under the “Expedited Conversion Program” and there are rental tenants living in the building, you must offer them lifetime leases.
+When there are elderly, disables or catastrophically ill retain tenants living in a building being converted to condominiums, you must offer them lifetime leases.
 Having a lifetime lease tenant in a condominium lowers its value, and this should be seen as yet another hidden cost of conversion.
 Life leases give tenants greater rights and protections than the tenants have under ordinary rent control.
 A normal rent control can be evicted for owner-occupancy, relative occupancy, removing the unit from the rental market (under the Ellis Act), renovations, and various other reasons.
 A lifetime lease tenant cannot be evicted for any of these reasons.
 The fact that it is virtually impossible to evict a lifetime lease tenant significantly lowers the value of a condo with a lifetime lease.
 In fact, depending on the situation, a condo with a lifetime lease may well be worth less than the same unit as a TIC with a normal rent control tenant.

 Considering all the pros and cons of condominium conversion will allow you to plan the right time to begin the process, avoid conflict with your co-owners over costs, and avoid unpleasant surprises.